-Message from the Division of Plastic Surgery Research Directors
+Message from the Division of Plastic Surgery Research Director

 University of Wisconsin’s Plastic Surgery Division has been committed over the last four decades to basic and clinical science research, and our current research portfolio makes us even more excited about the future.
 Whether you are a medical trainee interested in working and learning in our labs, a scientist wanting to collaborate with our faculty, or a grateful patient wishing to donate to research that will impact thousands of patients in the future, we welcome you to our research program.

 A unique aspect of our division is the diversity and range of our research interests.
 As in most programs, Clinical Research constitutes the bulk of our publications.
-We have published articles in peer reviewed journals within every subspecialty in plastic surgery, including Breast Reconstruction (the use of drains and the value of implantable dopplers), Microvascular Surgery (including a 26 year follow up of a hand replant and the longest reported follow up of free flaps for facial hemiatrophy), Aesthetic Surgery (a CME rhinoplasty article and a nationwide survey
+We have published articles in peer reviewed journals within every subspecialty in plastic surgery, including Breast Reconstruction, Microvascular Surgery (including a 26 year follow up of a hand replant and the longest reported follow up of free flaps for facial hemiatrophy), Aesthetic Surgery, Reconstructive Surgery, Hand Surgery, Craniofacial Surgery and Body Contouring.

-Our Basic Science lab is directed by Sam Poore, MD, PhD, who has more than 9 million dollars of funding through the Defense Advanced Research Project Administration (DARPA) and the National Institutes of Health (NIH), and has dedicated lab space in the Wisconsin Institute of Medical Research.
-The Poore lab’s research theme is clinical and experimental microsurgery, with an emphasis on peripheral nerve regeneration and repair.
-In addition, John Siebert MD, with an endowed Chair for Research, is currently studying the molecular mechanisms of fat grafting and fat flaps in Perry Romberg Syndrome and in breast reconstruction.
+The Microsurgery and Regenerative Medicine Lab (MSRM); directed by our Chair, Sam Poore, MD, PhD and Senior Scientist Aaron Dingle, PhD has more than 4 million dollars of active external funding through the Congressionally Directed Medical Research Programs (CDMRP), Veterans Affairs (VA) and the National Institutes of Health (NIH).
+The MSRM lab performs basic, translational and clinical research encompassing the whole of plastic and reconstructive surgery.
+This includes experimental microsurgery, regenerative medicine and education, with a focus on conscientious collaboration.
+MSRM has dedicated lab space in the Wisconsin Institute of Medical Research and a state of the art education lab located within the UW Health University Hospital.
+In addition, John Siebert MD, with an endowed Chair for Research, is currently studying the molecular mechanisms of fat grafting and fat flaps in Parry Romberg Syndrome and in breast reconstruction.

-The Plastic Surgery Research Program is led by Directors Dr. Ahmed Afifi, Clinical Research, and Dr. Samuel Poore, Basic Science and Translational Research; together they coordinate research activities and meetings for the Division.
-Please contact them with any questions.
+The Plastic Surgery Research Program is led by Dr. Brett Michelotti.
+Please contact him with any questions.

 Active Clinical Research >>